zhang-xd18/QCRNet/README.md

-# QforCRNet
+# QCRNet
 ## Overview
-This is a repository for paper "", which has been submitted to the IEEE for possible publication.
-Trained models and the test script are listed here as a validation of our work.
+This is a Pytorch implementation for paper [A Distribution Adapter for Quantization in Deep Learning-Based Massive MIMO CSI Feedback](), which has been submitted to the IEEE for possible publication.
+The test script and trained models are listed here and the key results can be reproduced as a validation of our work .
 ## Requirements
 To use this project, you need to ensure the following requirements are installed.
 - Python >= 3.8